jefflasslett/mod-vim/README.markdown

 # mod-vim : a modular vim config

-I'm not as ambitious as the author of SPF-13.
-This is my personal vim config.
+This is my vim config.
 It works well for me on my macs and linux, but I've stripped out the windows support (at least for now).  mod-vim achieves the same ends as spf-13 in that it installs a set of useful plugins and provides some organisational philosophy to the configuration.

 # Installation